Shabbeer10/HTML-CSS/README.md

 You can assign classes to HTML elements to create a reference point for styling.

 A descendant selector allows us to select list items that are descendants of either an ordered or an unordered list

+We have learned about colors, background colors, padding, margin, borders, fonts, and different ways to style them, like bold and uppercase letters.